 As always, make sure to wax the string before you cock the crossbow for the first time.
 You’ll want to wax it once every 7-or-so bolts fired to make it lasts as long as possible.
-I cocked the Wildcat manually as I’m used to pulling 150 lbs. of weight, though you can buy a rope cocking aid if you like – you can get it from Barnett for $11.90.
+I cocked the Wildcat manually as I’m used to pulling 150 lbs. of weight, though you can buy a rope cocking aid separately – as always I recommend the extra-long Jandao rope cocking aid (amazon.com link), which has proven very durable and is longer than most other ais.
 The cocking motion was very smooth and the string was latched easily with every attempt.

 Make sure to set the safety to “on” once you’re done cocking the Wildcat to avoid an accident or a “dry” fire – the latter will void your 5 year warranty from Barnett.